 Response 17: The NLCS was created in June 2000 to conserve, protect, and restore special areas and unique resources.
 The Steens Mountain CMPA is a part of the NLCS, as are the WSAs within the Alvord Allotment.
 The Oregon/Washington National Landscape Conservation System 3-year Strategy: Fiscal Years 2013-2015 (September 14, 2012) identifies state level actions that include conserve, protect, and restore the values for which each NLCS unit was designated.
 The Steens Cooperative Management and Protection Act of 2000 designated the CMPA, and the Alvord AMP EA is in compliance with that document.
-The Alvord AMP EA ensures the CMPA continues to be conserved, protected, and restores the values for which it was designated, which include "(1) To maintain the cultural, economic, ecological, and social health of the Steens Mountain area in Harney County, Oregon" and "(11) To promote viable and sustainable grazing and recreation operations on private and public lands" (Steens Act 2000).
-The proposed action in the Alvord AMP EA is consistent with the Steens Act and the NLCS strategy.
+The Alvord AMP EA ensures the CMPA continues to be conserved, protected, and restores the values for which it was designated, which include "(1) To maintain the cultural, economic, ecological, and social health of the Steens Mountain area in Harney County, Oregon" and "(11) To proposed action in the Alvord AMP EA is consistent with the Steens Act and the NLCS strategy.
 The Background information in the EA (Section 1.1) has been updated to identify which special designation areas have an NLCS designation and the NLCS strategy has been added to the Compliance with Other Laws, Regulations and Policies in EA Section 1.5.